-My core research interests include British and French armaments policies, the defence industry in Europe and the politics of the European Union (EU).
-My work contributes to the ‘Pratice Turn’ in international relations theories through the application of sociological concepts to defence procurement decisions.
+My core research interests include British and French armaments policies, the defence industry in Europe and the politics of the EU.
+My work contributes to a political and historical sociology of world politics in international relations and EU theories.

 My doctoral dissertation analyzes decision-making within the French defence procurement sector from the end of the Second World to the present.
 A ‘configurational’ model is developed, whereby the varying degree of social interdependence to be found within this sector is hypothesized to lead to different government procurement decisions.
-To empirically test the validity of this model, 161 semi-structured interviews were conducted and two principal methods used: ‘practice tracing’ and case study comparison (the French combat aircraft Rafale, the multinational transportation aircraft A400M and the American Reaper drone).
+To empirically test the validity of this model, 161 semi-structured interviews were conducted on three case studies: the French combat aircraft Rafale, the multinational transportation aircraft A400M and the American Reaper drone.

 My current research focuses on the decision-making dilemma of British defence procurement policy in the XXIst century, as well as the logic of differentiated European integration.